 Inspiration for Your Jersey-Friendly Yard

-This year’s conference will offer a series of morning workshops where you can learn how to make your yard more Jersey-Friendly.
-After the lunch break, our Keynote Speaker, Kathy Salisbury, will talk about native plants that delight throughout the year.
+The 2018 conference offered a series of morning workshops about how to make your yard more Jersey-Friendly.
+After the lunch break, the Keynote Speaker, Kathy Salisbury, talked about native plants that delight throughout the year.
 Kathy is the Director of Temple University’s Ambler Arboretum and a past president of the Native Plant Society of New Jersey.

 Fall is the perfect time to add native plants to your landscape.
-Visit the conference’s native plant sale – Pinelands Direct will be back this year and joined by Earth First Native Plant Nursery and Steven Kristoph Nursery.
-They will have a great selection of plants ready for fall planting.
-Get expert advice from the growers and some new native plants to add to your yard.
-Conference exhibitors will offer plenty of information about landscaping for a healthier environment.
+At the conference’s native plant sale, Pinelands Direct, Earth First Native Plant Nursery, and Steven Kristoph Nursery brought a great selection of plants ready for fall planting.
+Conference exhibitors offered additional information about landscaping for a healthier environment.

 Workshops at the Conference

-The workshops are designed to provide in-depth information and tools that you can use as you follow the steps to a Jersey-Friendly Yard.
-During registration, you will have the opportunity to choose which workshop you would like to attend during each of the three morning sessions.
+The workshops were designed to provide in-depth information and tools that you can use as you follow the steps to a Jersey-Friendly Yard.
+During registration, attendees had the opportunity to choose which workshop to attend during each of the three morning sessions.
+Some presenters have graciously provided their presentations to share on this site.
+Click on the links below to see them.

 A. Plan Before You Plant: Garden Design with Native Ericaceous Plants

 What to plant where?
 Sometimes it’s hard to get started on a new garden project.
 Steve Kristoph, owner of Steve Kristoph Nursery, will share his expertise on garden planning and design and his vast knowledge about native Ericaceous plants.

 B. Start with Healthy Soil: Don’t Treat Your Soil Like Dirt!